Accenture/Ocaramba/README.md

 - Ready for parallel tests execution

 Projects examples of using Test Framework :
-- Objectivity.Test.Automation.Features for Specflow
+- Objectivity.Test.Automation.Tests.Features for Specflow
-- Objectivity.Test.Automation.MsTests for MSTest
+- Objectivity.Test.Automation.Tests.MsTest for MsTest
-- Objectivity.Test.Automation.NunitTests for NUnit
+- Objectivity.Test.Automation.Tests.NUnit for NUnit
+- Objectivity.Test.Automation.Tests.PageObjects for Page Object Pattern

 In case of problems with running tests in your internet browser remember to update version of Selenium WebDriver from Nuget packages.
 To run NUnit tests from Visual Studio remember to install NUnit TestAdapter.